 Procedure: The procedure describes how the tissue sample was removed.

 Gross Description (Macroscopic): The gross description refers to the pathologist’s observations of the tissue sample using the naked eye.
 It may include size, weight, color or other distinguishing features of the tissue sample.
 If there is more than one sample, this section may designate a letter or number system to distinguish each sample.

 Microscopic Description: In the microscopic description, the pathologist describes how the cells of the tissue sample appear under a microscope.
 Specific attributes that the pathologist may look for and describe may include cell structure, tumor margins, vascular invasion, depth of invasion and pathologic stage.

-The results from a prostate biopsy include the Gleason score.
+Gleason Score: The results from a prostate biopsy include the Gleason score.
 On the simplest level, this scoring system assigns a number from 6 to 10 to describe how abnormal the cells appear under a microscope.
 A score of 6 means the cancer cells still look very much like normal cells and pose little danger of spreading quickly.
 A score of 8 to 10 indicates that the cancer cells have very few features of a normal cell and are likely to be aggressive.
-Understanding the Gleason score.

 - Grade 1 or well-differentiated: Cells appear normal and are not growing rapidly.

 - Grade 2 or moderately-differentiated: Cells appear slightly different than normal.

 - Grade 3 or poorly differentiated: Cells appear abnormal and tend to grow and spread more aggressively.